Walgreens CEO Pessina to step down, become executive chair

-Pessina told board members in a letter that he has thought about stepping down “for some time, but for the reasons the Board knows, the time was not right to do so.”
+Pessina told board members in a letter dated July 23 that he has thought about stepping down “for some time, but for the reasons the Board knows, the time was not right to do so.”

 In the letter, he said he thought now was the right time to find a successor.